 The images behind stories making news worldwide.

-*From pro photographers to someone just getting started with a DSLR, the MatadorU travel photography course was created to serve a variety of students.
+* From pro travel photographers to someone just getting started with a DSLR, the MatadorU travel photography course was created to serve a variety of students.